Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">12/14/2024</td>
+<td align="center">12/15/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U3M4MQ/the-autumn-with-you-and-the-sauce">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUW3QZ4/their-workshop">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Yuki runs into misfortune as she finds out she won't be able to buy her<br>favorite sauce for one week.
-With nightmares of the sauce and her sister, she must<br>overcome challenges, including keeping her grades up to take part in the festivities at school.</p>
+<p align="center">Khun and the others learn Viole is in trouble and head to the summoning station<br>so they can rescue him.
+Meanwhile, Beta receives Medina the Regular as a teammate from<br>the gambler sent by FUG.
+Beta allows Medina to enter his body and becomes its<br>host, making him a legitimate competitor, as he sets out to eliminate all of Viole’s<br>friends!</p>
 </td>
 </tr>
 </table>